YasinEl/mzRAPP/README.md

 correspond to the peaks which have been matched from the peak detection step but which are not present anymore after the alignment step.
 All those counts are given in the output of the NPP-assessment. <br> <br>
-<b>What can be taken from that:</b><br> High number of alignment errors
+<b>Interpretation:</b><br> High number of alignment errors can be partly
-can be partly due to a high number of split peaks (discussed above) or too wide/narrow search width in mz or RT dimension by the non-targeted algorithm.
-Lost peaks can occur when aligned features with which are populated in too view samples are removed by the non-targeted algorithm or when peak areas are adapted in the feature processing step.
-If this adaptation is intended by an algorithm the lost peak-metric is not reliable anymore. <br> <br> <b>Displayed in results as:</b><br>
-<i>Number of one of three error-types / Number of benchmark peaks for
-which an NPP-match has been found (confidence interval)</i>
+due to a high number of split peaks (discussed above) or too wide/narrow search width in mz or RT dimension by the non-targeted algorithm.
+Lost peaks can often be attributed to NPP alignment settings which delete features if they are not populated by enough peaks or when peak areas are adapted in the feature processing step. <br> <br> <b>Displayed in results as:</b><br> <i>Number of one of three error-types / Number of benchmark peaks for which an NPP-match has been found (confidence interval)</i>

 <div class="figure">